George Forbes, 7th Earl of Granard

-George Arthur Hastings Forbes, 7th Earl of Granard KP (5 August 1833 – 25 August 1889), styled Viscount Forbes from 1836 to 1837, was an Irish peer and soldier.
+George Arthur Hastings Forbes, 7th Earl of Granard KP (5 August 1833 – 25 August 1889), styled Viscount Forbes from 1836 to 1837, was an Irish peer and militia officer.

 Background and education

 He was the son of Major-General George Forbes, Viscount Forbes, and his wife, the Viscountess Forbes (née Frances Mary Territt); he succeeded his grandfather, George Forbes, 6th Earl of Granard, as the 7th Earl of Granard in 1837.
 From his mother's second marriage to Thomas Nugent Vaughan, he had a younger half-sister, Angela Frances Mary Vaughan, who married Sir Frederick FitzWygram, 4th Baronet.
 He was educated at Eton.

+He owned 21,000 acres in Longford, Leitrim and Wexford.

 Military career

-Granard became the lieutenant-colonel commandant of the 9th Battalion of the Rifle Brigade, and was appointed honorary colonel of the Westmeath Militia on 29 May 1878.
+Granard was appointed Lieutenant-Colonel commandant of the Westmeath Rifle Militia on 26 December 1855.
+He was granted the honorary rank of Colonel on 29 May 1878.
+The regiment became the 9th (Westmeath Militia) Battalion, Rifle Brigade, in 1881.
 He was made a Knight of St Patrick in 1857.

 Granard was President of the British Association of the Sovereign Military Order of Malta from 1875 until his death, and was made a Knight Grand Cross of the Papal Order of St. Gregory the Great.
 He was also a member of the Senate of the Royal University of Ireland.
 Lord and Lady Granard converted to Roman Catholicism in 1869.

 Family

-By his first marriage to Jane Colclough Morgan on 2 June 1858, Granard had two daughters:
+By his first marriage to Jane Colclough Grogan Morgan on 2 June 1858, Granard had two daughters: